 This project aims to improve packing productivity by 50%, classification accuracy by 20%, and reduce cost by 20-50%.

-This project will result in the development of a hybrid robotic cell to reduce manual labor in inspection and packaging of aircraft engine parts by addressing parts identification, the manipulation of complex geometry parts, and parts placement.
-Resulting CDIP will focus in:
+This project resulted in the development of a hybrid robotic cell to reduce manual labor in inspection and packaging of aircraft engine parts by addressing parts identification, the manipulation of complex geometry parts, and parts placement.
+Resulting CDIP focused on:

 - Optimal grasp